zpinto/learn-flaskRESTful-dev-deployment/README.md

 - Create a JWT authentication manager by passing app into the JWTManager constructor

-- Use jwt decorators to define callbacks for jwt behaviours in certain situations
+- Use jwt decorators to define callbacks for jwt behaviors in certain situations

   - Each is explained in the code via comments